 The food is great!
 It is kid friendly, healthy and served kosher style, which means we do not serve milk and meat together.
 Each day's breakfast includes a favorite such as pancakes, French toast, oatmeal, waffles, eggs or croissants.
 Cold cereal, fresh cut fruit, Greek yogurt, milk and orange juice are also always available.
 For lunch, some favorites include pizza, macaroni and cheese, chicken tenders, grilled cheese sandwiches, and meatball subs.
 For dinner, some favorites include baked ziti, spaghetti and meatballs, brisket, chicken wings, and turkey dinner.
 At both lunch and dinner, fresh salad, peanut butter and jelly, fresh fruit, and vegetarian, gluten-free, and lactose-free alternatives are always available.
 We offer salad/breakfast bars at every meal.
 Campers enjoy a weekly outdoor barbeque with burgers and hot dogs.
 We strive to serve all of our campers' dietary needs by offering a wide variety of meal options.
 We provide a safe environment for campers with food allergies and always have a complete list of ingredients of our meals on hand.
 Please call our office to discuss any specific food questions.

 Our staff has been carefully selected by our camp directors.
 All staff members participate in an intensive training program before our campers arrive.
 This on-site training includes workshops led by our camp directors, outside professionals, and industry experts.
 Our bunk counselors are Jewish college and university students who bring abundant warmth and energy to our camp community.
 Our various sports, aquatics, arts, adventure and nature specialists are both college and graduate students from all over the world who share their particular areas of expertise with our campers.
-Each and every member of our staff is American Red Cross certified in CPR.
 A rotating group of dynamic rabbis, cantors and educators from our URJ congregations comes to camp to teach, worship and have fun with our campers.
 These faculty members join our community for one or two weeks at a time.
 Our education faculty is an essential part of the Reform Jewish community at camp.
 Approximately 35 energetic Israelis join our staff each summer as well to bring the Israeli culture to camp.
 They work as sports and nature specialists, bunk counselors, art specialists and more.
 They organize our annual Israel Day program, teach us Hebrew, and add an Israeli “flavor” to everything we do at camp.